Table of contents

 found. `found' has the value SPICETRUE if the segment was

 found; otherwise `found' is SPICEFALSE.

-1) If the input file handle is invalid, the error will be
+1) If the input file handle is invalid, an error is signaled by a

 2) If an error occurs while reading the DLA file, the error

-will be diagnosed by routines in the call tree of this
+is signaled by a routine in the call tree of this

 3) If the input descriptor is invalid, this routine will

 fail in an unpredictable manner.